 Best car insurance companies in Colorado

 To find the best insurance companies in Colorado, Bankrate’s editorial team reviewed several facets of each carrier, including 2021 average quoted premiums provided by Quadrant Information Services, coverage offerings, available discounts and third-party rankings from sources such as J.D.
-Power, AM Best, Standard and Poor’s and Moody’s.
-After analyzing how each company stacks up along these scales, we calculated a Bankrate Score out of 5.0 total points, indicating a provider’s overall competitiveness.
+Power claims satisfaction and financial strength ratings from AM Best, Standard and Poor’s and Moody’s.
+After analyzing how each company stacks up along these scales, we calculated a Bankrate Score on a 5.0 point scale, indicating a provider’s overall competitiveness relative to other top insurers.

 Geico is known for offering low premiums, and the company’s average rates in Colorado are no exception.
-However, it may be worth noting that Geico offers few coverage options than most providers, meaning its policies are better suited for Colorado drivers seeking basic coverage.
-Geico offers a generous list of discounts to help you save additional money on your policy, which could make up for its few add-ons if budget is your primary concern.
-While the company earned just one point below industry average in the 2020 J.D.
-Power Auto Claims Study, it did earn the highest Bankrate Score of the providers on our list.
+However, it may be worth noting that Geico offers fewer coverage options compared to other major carriers, meaning its policies may be better suited for Colorado drivers seeking basic coverage.
+Geico offers a generous list of discounts to help you save additional money on your policy, which could make up for its limited add-ons, if budget is your primary concern.
+While the company scored slightly lower than the Southwest industry average in the 2021 J.D.
+Power Customer Satisfaction Study, it did earn a high Bankrate Score of 4.7 out of 5.

 Learn more: Geico Insurance review

-With over 16% market share, State Farm remains the largest insurer of personal automobiles in the U.S. The company has local agents in communities across Colorado, so if you prefer to handle your insurance in-person, State Farm could be a good choice.
-While State Farm has online and mobile app capabilities for digital policy management, the provider scores just below industry average in the 2021 J.D.
+State Farm remains the largest auto insurer in the U.S. with 16.2% market share.
+The company has hundreds of exclusive local agents throughout communities across Colorado, so if you prefer to handle your insurance needs in-person, State Farm may be a good choice.
+State Farm has online and mobile app capabilities for digital policy management, but it scores just below industry average in the 2021 J.D.
 Power Digital Experience Study for service.
-However, State Farm offers several insurance products, including auto, home and life insurance.
-The company also offers banking services.
+However, State Farm offers a full line of insurance products, including auto, home and life insurance, making it a good option for one-stop insurance shopping.
+The company also offers banking services as an additional perk.

 Learn more: State Farm Insurance review